aws-neuron/aws-neuron-sdk/release-notes/torch/torch-neuronx/index.rst

 Compiler assertion error when training using Hugging Face ``deepmind/language-perceiver`` model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently, with torch-neuronx 2.1, we are seeing the following compiler assertion error when training with Hugging Face ``deepmind/language-perceiver`` model.
+Currently, with PyTorch 2.1 (torch-neuronx), we are seeing the following compiler assertion error when training with Hugging Face ``deepmind/language-perceiver`` model.
 This will be fixed in an upcoming release.
 For now, if you would like to train Hugging Face ``deepmind/language-perceiver`` model with Neuron SDK release 2.18, please use ``torch-neuronx==1.13.*``.

 .. code:: bash